 I’ve met some of the nicest women in the home décor community over on Instagram, but you might prefer YouTube, Facebook, or Pinterest.

-During the day, as I’m cooking or doing things around the house, I pop in my AirPods and listen to motivational podcasts or YouTube videos.
+To keep negative thoughts from railroading my day, as I’m cooking or doing things around the house, I like to pop in my AirPods and listen to motivational podcasts or YouTube videos.
 And at night, I always read something positive before I fall asleep.

 In addition, no matter how busy I get, I try to meditate for a few minutes every day.
-Even though I often just sit there and think about my to-do list, I know meditating makes me a happier person overall.
+Even though I often just sit there and think about my to-do list, I know meditating makes me a happier, calmer person.

-Spending less time on social media and avoiding the news were also big game-changers for me!
+Spending less time on social media and avoiding the news were also huge game-changers for me!

 16. Learn a new language

 My husband and love watching Escape to the Chateau (on Peacock).
-All the beautiful scenes of the French countryside have us dreaming of making a return trip to France.
+The beautiful scenes of the French countryside make us want to buy a castle and retire in Provence.

 So when our younger daughter told me about a free language-learning app called Duolingo, I downloaded it on my phone and started taking French lessons.

-Now, instead of scrolling through social media in the evening, I spend a few minutes learning something new!
+Now, instead of scrolling through social media in the evening, I spend a few minutes learning a new language.
+Tres bien!

 17. Get moving

-This is a great time to begin taking daily walks or hikes, add some strength training to your routine, take tennis or golf lessons, join a gym, or get some exercise DVDs from Amazon and work out at home.
+An empty nest provides more time to take walks or hikes, add some strength training to your routine, take tennis or golf lessons, join a gym, or work out at home.

-I like to begin my day with some gentle yoga.
-It only takes a few minutes, but I think it helps keep my body and mind flexible.
+I like to begin each day with some gentle yoga.
+It only takes a few minutes, but it helps keep my body and mind flexible and balanced.

 18. Switch up your beauty routine

-I know it might sound superficial, but a change in your makeup, hair style, or hair color can go a long way in improving your outlook on life.
-Just getting my roots touched up makes me feel like an entirely new person!
+I know it sounds superficial, but a change in your makeup, hair style, or hair color can go a long way in improving your outlook on life.
+Just getting my roots touched up makes me feel like a new person!

 19. Update your wardrobe